 This clause describes the authentication procedures when an in-network call feature or routing function retargets an INVITE request by updating an INVITE Request-URI to identify a new destination.

-As specified in draft-ietf-stir-passport-divert [Ref 4], an authentication service adds an Identity header containing a "div" PASSporT only if the SIP request contains at least one Identity header field.
+As specified in RFC 8946 [Ref 4], an authentication service adds an Identity header containing a "div" PASSporT only if the SIP request contains at least one Identity header field.
 Therefore, if the retargeted INVITE request does not contain an Identity header, then the STI-AS of the retargeting network:

 Shall for the cases covered in Clause 5.1, first perform SHAKEN authentication as specified in ATIS-1000074 [Ref 1] and then perform “div” authentication,

-Otherwise, may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation, and then perform div authentication
+Otherwise, may choose to either skip authentication altogether, or to perform authentication based on local policy; e.g., perform base SHAKEN authentication with Gateway attestation, and then perform div authentication.

 Retarget-from and Retarget-to Identities are TNs